 When I started Kitchen Kat in 2007, I wasn’t thinking about social media followers, book contracts or sundry other motivators that drive bloggers today.
 My intention was, and remains, to share favorite food stories, photographs and recipes.
 Frequently the posts have been inspired by travel.
-Equally often they have originated from conversations and experiences with my old neighbor and friend Frank P. Wilmer Jr. a/k/a Apple Frankie.
+Equally often they have originated from conversations and experiences with my old neighbor and friend Frank P. Wilmer Jr., also known as Apple Frankie.

 A product of the suburbs, I had never picked a mushroom anywhere outside of a sterile grocery store.
 Up to that moment my most radical mushroom meal had consisted of a benign looking Portobello.
 Faced with peculiar, moist, bug- and dirt-dotted fungi, I decided that I would thank the friendly man for his unusual welcome-to-the-neighborhood gift and, once he left, toss the bag into the trash.
 Instead of discarding his present, I ended up learning how to clean and cook one of nature’s delicacies.